Why We’re Bankrolling Luxury Brands: The Spending Habits No One Talks About

 The bottom line

-There’s nothing wrong with enjoying nice things.
-Seriously.
+There’s nothing wrong with enjoying nice things, seriously, I’m not here to judge you.

-Luxury, when it’s thoughtful and within budget, can be joyful.
+Luxury, when it’s thoughtful and within your budget, can be joyful and great as a treat.

 But it’s wild to realize how much of the luxury industry’s profits come from people stretching their wallets for brands that aren’t really designed for them in the first place.